|And I thank my lucky stars for DVD.|

 The original line was "prison planet of the Time Lords," but Denis Carey had a bit of a problem with the line.
-When put next to Romana's unscripted reference to begin a "Time Tot," it makes the Time Lords look like they just like sticking the word time in front of things.
-Time Lords, time prisons, Time Tots, time capsules... why, they probably wake up in the morning from their time sleep, get out of time bed, and pour themselves a big ol' bowl of Time Flakes.
+When put next to Romana's unscripted ad-lib about being a "Time Tot," it makes the Time Lords look like they just like sticking the word time in front of things.
+Time Lords, time prisons, Time Tots, time capsules...
+Why, they probably wake up in the morning from their time sleep, get out of time bed, and pour themselves a big ol' bowl of Time Flakes.
 Has Chronotis been making time tea with extra time lumps this entire time?

 |"You shut your time mouth!"|

 Professor Chronotis: "They have been induced to forget about it."